ThinkDataEd/curriculum/docs/unit4/lesson13.md

 	* <span style="color:grey">***Plot C: There is a linear trend.
 The association is positive and it is very strong.
 It means that the y-value increases at approximately the same rate for every increase in x value.
 This is a line.***</span>

 	* <span style="color:grey">***Plot D: The trend is non-linear.
 There seems to be a weak association because there is scatter in the data.
-Cannot tell if the association is positive or negative.
+We cannot tell if the association is positive or negative.
 It has the shape of a parabola; therefore, it is quadratic.
 For smaller x-values, the y-value is decreasing and for larger x values, the y value is increasing.***</span>

 	* <span style="color:grey">***Plot E: The trend is non-linear.
 There seems to be a strong association because there is little scatter in the data.
 It is also in the shape of a parabola, so it is